mys1997mail/1/README2.md

 # More information
 For more information (Equity and Trade Volume values, users do not match regex, users match groups and etc) see Logs file.
-# How to test it?
-You have sample code inside examples/sample_bars.r with various snippets of code.

-A simple code sample code is the following: